 We do not use 9K gold as it is not suitable for body Jewelry because of its low content of gold.

 Acrylic comes either in UV reactive (black light) or as glow in the dark.
 It is not autoclavable and may crack if soaked in disinfectant chemicals like alcohol or similar.
 It is not suitable for initial piercing.

-Cubic Zirconia is currently the most popular substitute to a diamond because to the untrained eye they look identical.
-Cubic Zirconia or CZ as it is referred to is made from zirconium dioxide a different material than diamonds, which although a different chemical composition comes closer than any other gem to matching the characteristics of a diamond.
-Natural CZ was first discovered in 1899 but it wasn’t until the late 70’s that man made CZ first came into production for use in jewellery.
-CZ on first impression looks just like a diamond but under close inspection there are differences, it has a gravity of between 5.6 and 6.0 which means it’s 1.6 times the weight of a diamond.
-It has a hardness of 8 on the Mohs scale, a refraction index of 2.176 and a dispersive power of 0.060, which means that it’s not as hard as a diamond, it’s slightly less sparkly but displays more prismatic fire which means more colour sparkles within the gem.
-Another point to note is that natural diamonds display impurities which CZ doesn’t its also clear in colour which most diamonds aren’t, but they can be coloured by adding metal oxides in the production process.
-Unlike diamonds CZ are good thermal insulators which mean they become warm but can’t withstand the same kind of heat a diamond can, which is one test that is used to distinguish diamonds from CZ.
-Caring for CZ is important because they are more brittle than diamonds and susceptible to wear and tear such as chipping and scratches over time.
+Additional information about Zirconia: As stated above, Zirconia is currently the most popular substitute for a diamond, as they look identical to the untrained eye.
+Zirconia, or CZ as it is called, is made of zirconia, a different material than diamonds that although it has a different chemical composition than any other jewel, matches the properties of a diamond.
+Natural CZ was first discovered in 1899, but it wasn't until the late 1970s that people started making CZ for jewelry purposes.
+CZ at first impression looks like a diamond, but under close observation there are differences, it has a gravity between 5.6 and 6.0, which means it is 1.6 times that of a diamond.
+It has a hardness of 8 on the Mohs scale, a refractive index of 2.176 and a dispersive power of 0.060, which means that it is not as hard as a diamond, it is slightly less sparkle.
+Another point to note is that natural diamonds have impurities that the CZ does not, but is also colorless, which most diamonds are not, but they can be colored by adding metal oxides in the production process.
+Unlike diamonds, CZ are good thermal insulators, which means they get warm but cannot withstand the same kind of heat that a diamond can, which is a test used to distinguish diamonds from CZ.
+Care for CZ is important because they are more brittle than diamonds and susceptible to wear and tear such as chipping and scratching over time.